fioprotocol/fio-devhub/_docs/developers/smartcontracts/deploying.md

 ### Set all other contracts

 After setting up the new contract account you might then deploy the rest of the affected contracts.
-Your project needs will be unique and the lead developer must identify the order of these events that are necessary to deploy your project onto main net.
+Your project needs will be unique and the lead developer must identify the order of these events that are necessary to deploy your project onto mainnet.
 ```
 #now deploy the rest of the contracts affected by staking integration.